-This article focusing on rock music and gives you instructions about chords and riffs that are ingredients in rock songs.
+This article focuses playing rock music on guitar and gives you instructions about chords and riffs that are ingredients in rock songs.

 To get a rock sound we don’t need more than a few chords.
-Open chords, like A, D and E are well suitable for rock songs that goes for a heavy sound.
+Open chords, like A, D and E are well suitable for rock songs that goes for a heavier sound.

 A – D – E – D – A – D – E